 Many people with whom I have worked have found themselves stuck in the muck-and-mire of operations and they never have time to do what they truly love.
-This problematic situation is something that anyone can easily fall into, including myself, but when you are trying to grow a business getting lost in the details is detrimental to your business.
+This problematic situation is something that anyone can easily fall into, including me, but when you are trying to grow a business getting lost in the details is detrimental to your business.

-In this world of 4-hour work weeks, productivity blogs, and inspirational stories of the 1% that hit it big with some amazing idea, it is hard to find a solution that makes sense for a typical small business owner with strong ideas and a ground-level budget to get started.
+In this world of 40-hour workweeks, productivity blogs, and inspirational stories of the 1% that hit it big with some amazing idea, it is hard to find a solution that makes sense for a typical small business owner with strong ideas and a ground-level budget to get started. +Richard Kaiser

-Just because I can create a strategic marketing plan that will cover every element of a project doesnt mean that I should be caught in every detail of that project.
+Just because I can create a strategic marketing plan that will cover every element of a project doesn’t mean that I should be caught in every detail of that project.
 Rather, being a good leader means knowing how to turn over those elements to other people so they can handle them efficiently.
 This is part of letting go of the control and putting your ego aside to accomplish what is most important.

-While this sounds like a natural transition, the action becomes harder as you move away from I can do that quickly into releasing others to act.
+While this sounds like a natural transition, the action becomes harder as you move away from “I can do that quickly,” into releasing others to act.
 We have all been in that place where finishing a quick project and taking the credit is easier than handing it to a colleague or subordinate.
 We want to succeed and feel the high fives of our wins, but leadership is not ticker-tape parades and feeling good.

 No, your time is better spent helping your team look good and ensuring that everyone is pointed toward the same success.
 It may be easier to do it yourself but teaching your team these processes ensures the longevity of the ongoing success of your business.

 Overall, I believe that leadership and successfully running your business is not about handing off tasks to lesser people, but letting go of control and watching others become a success.
-This process will benefit your team, your company and ultimately yourself.
+This process will benefit your team, your company, and ultimately yourself.
 And while this may not allow others to see your personal work, it will allow your team to respect you because they are seen as colleges and not minions.

 In the end, great leadership is best shown by our ability to support and serve.
-Plato said it best when he said; He who is not a good servant will not be a good master.”
+Plato said it best when he said, “He who is not a good servant will not be a good master.”